 Result

-Stronger enamel, less cavities, and long-term healthy teeth – through the correct use of fluoride.
+Stronger enamel, fewer cavities, and long-term healthy teeth – through the correct use of fluoride.

 The confusion of fluorine and fluoride often leads to unnecessary uncertainty.